How To Pick A Good Watermelon

 If you don’t even read the other tips, I find this is the biggest indicator of a good watermelon.

 The more dark yellow the field spot is, the longer it was on the vine sweetening up.
-If the field spot is white (or not even there), this indicates an underripe melon.
+If the field spot is a white spot (or not even there), this indicates an underripe melon.

 What’s interesting is you’ll notice that the other side of the same watermelon looks completely different: